xolodniy/pretty/README.md

 # pretty printer

-Get your struct in simple and readable format.
-Excludes empty fields from output
+Get your variable in simple and readable format.
+- Exclude empty fields from struct output.
+- Add type of value in slices and anonymous variables

+Examples of formatting can be found in pretty_test.go